 Trusting first impressions

 "It's so easy to assume that a firm handshake and good eye contact means someone is competent across the board," added Jason Berkowitz, business development executive at IBM Smarter Workforce.
 "Don't use the interview to try to validate a good or bad snap judgment [of a candidate].
-Hiring managers should actually try to disprove their initial impression.
-If you like someone off the bat, look for reasons they aren't right for the job.
-If you dislike someone, look for reasons why they are right for the job."
+Hiring managers should actually try to disprove their initial impression."

-Make a list of the job responsibilities and a corresponding list of the skills, knowledge, experience and talent the person needs to do those tasks to your expectations.
-With a clear idea of what you need, it will be easier to see those skills in the candidate.
+Make a list of the job responsibilities and a corresponding list of the skills, knowledge, experience and talent the person needs to have in order to do those tasks to your expectations.
+By having a clear idea of what you need, it is easier to see those skills in candidates.

 Having an unclear hiring policy

-"Employers should all have an employee handbook and a hiring policy in place," Kaufman said.
+"Employers should all have an employee handbook and a hiring policy in place," said Matthew Kaufman, director of marketing at Qualia.
 "This helps identify issues to avoid and serves as a legal shield to potential liability in the future."

-Make the selection wisely to continue to pursue business growth while providing a positive work experience for the entire team.
+Make the selection wisely to pursue business growth while providing a positive work experience for the entire team.

 Forgetting to highlight culture

-One of the biggest errors you can make is not showcasing a companyꞌs style and culture, which can include benefits, salary, perks and flexibility, Wolfe said.
+One of the biggest errors you can make is not showcasing your company's style and culture, which can include benefits, salary, perks and flexibility, Wolfe said.